AdamSavard/Terarria1405/README.md

 Notes
 ========
 **Nov 2025** - Oh God a project I abandoned years ago due to AWS headhunting me, on my deadname account no less, blew up, and I don't know when I can get back to my goals with this, and won't enjoy doing it on this account.
 Haha. - Alice

 **Dec 2025** - I got it running on my new Windows 11 PC that did not even have Visual Studio installed on it.
-Let's rewrite the README a bit because it was a pain.
+Let's rewrite the README a bit because it was a pain. - Alice